Earthquake Emergency Kits in Japan: Best Disaster Preparedness Bags

 Store your emergency kit in a backpack or easy-to-carry bag, and keep it near your front door, under your bed, or by your desk at work.
 You may not have time to gather things when a quake strikes — accessibility is key.

-1. Disaster Prevention Friend Emergency Kit
+Disaster Prevention Friend Emergency Kit

-2. Disaster Prevention and Crime Prevention Direct Emergency Kit
+Disaster Prevention Friend Emergency Kit

 A comprehensive and expertly curated emergency bag designed for two people — ideal for home or shared living spaces.